Farm Boy: Expansion

-By 1992, the success of Farm Boy allowed the family to expand the business into Ottawa.
-Beginning on Centrum Boulevard in Orleans, the company expanded in Ottawa with eight additional stores by 2007.
+By 1992, the business had expanded into Ottawa.
+By 2007, Farm Boy operated eight additional stores in Ottawa, beginning on Centrum Boulevard in Orleans.
 Store openings included Nepean on Merivale Road (1996), Hillside Plaza on Montreal Road (1997), Kanata (1997), Blossom Park (2003), and a second Orleans location (2004).
 The Ottawa expansion continued with new stores in Barrhaven (2006), Blue Heron Mall on Bank Street (2006), and the Kanata Signature Centre (2007).
 Ottawa continued gaining Farm Boy locations at Britannia Plaza (2011), Stittsville (2011), Place d'Orleans (2012), which was the first store to offer an in-store eating area.

 In the fall of 2003, the Bellemares created a board of directors to oversee the company's overall direction and appointed Jeff York as the new President of Farm Boy in 2009.
 In 2012, Normand and Daniel Bellemare stepped down as the Boston-based investment group Berkshire Partners invested in the company.

 Farm Boy expanded to Kingston, Ontario in 2012 and London, Ontario in 2014.
 Citing success in its first London location at Wellington Road just north of Bradley Ave, the company announced two more locations would open in the spring of 2015.
 The first is located near CF Masonville Place in the city's north end, and the region's largest store is located at Wonderland and Beaverbrook, just west of Western University.
 The Wonderland and Beaverbrook location also has the company's regional offices.
 In the summer of 2015, Farm Boy furthered its expansion with its first location in Kitchener and Whitby.
 In the summer of 2016, another store was opened in the Westboro neighbourhood of Ottawa.
 This store was meant as an experiment for the company to have a more central location with a greater focus on in-store dining with a larger eating area and "Farm Boy Kitchen" prepared food area.
 In July 2017, it was announced that Farm Boy would be taking over part of the former food court location at CF Rideau Centre in downtown Ottawa, which opened mid-December 2017.
 On March 1, 2018, Farm Boy opened their first store in Toronto, in the district of Etobicoke at Alderwood Plaza.
 On March 22, 2018, the company opened their 26th location in Hamilton at Harvard Square Plaza.